brianrclow/photo-resizer/README.md

 ### Local
 How to run:

-1. Drop all photos that need to be resized into the input folder
-2. Make sure that the filepath is correct in the program for input and output
+1. Navigate to src/local/
+2. Create 2 directories named "input" and "output"
+3. Add jpg images you want to resize to "input" directory
-3. Run "go run main.go"
+4. Run "go run main.go"
-4. View the processed photos from the output folder
+4. View the resized images in src/local/output/

 ### AWS Lambda